robot5000-design/ms1-band-website/README.md

 #### Structure

-- A simple tree and branch layout with few pages all accessible from the navigation bar at the top of the page where the user expects.
+- A simple tree and branch layout with few pages, all accessible from the navigation bar at the top of the page where the user expects.
+- Tree structure implemented with navbar for mobile users and linear path on gallery page if necessary to reduce the number of photos on screen all at once.
 - Custom 404 page, so in the case of a broken external link a button is provided for the user to return to safety.
-- Tree structure implemented with navbar for mobile users and linear path on gallery page if necessary to reduce the number of photos on screen all at once.

 #### Skeleton